AMC Pacer: 1976

-The positioning of the VAM Pacer was different compared to the initial marketing by AMC in its domestic market.
-The car was focused to be a futuristic and high-end luxury car from its introduction, while the AMC counterpart was first targeted as a small car to consumers accustomed to large vehicles and AMC later repositioned it as a more upscale model.
-This strategy was reinforced after the first 200 units produced when the three-speed automatic transmission became standard equipment list and added an "Automático" emblem on the bright rear panel.
-The VAM Pacer became the most costly and luxurious VAM car at the mid-year discontinuation of the 1976 Classic line.
-The uniqueness of the model coupled with its level of luxury and price range made the Pacer a default flagship model for the company.
+The positioning of the VAM Pacer differed from AMC's initial domestic marketing.
+American Motors first targeted it as a small car to consumers accustomed to large vehicles and later repositioned it as a more upscale model..
+In Mexico, the car was designed to be a futuristic, high-end luxury car from its introduction.
+This strategy was reinforced after the first 200 units were produced, when the three-speed automatic transmission became standard equipment and an "Automático" emblem was added to the bright rear panel.
+The VAM Pacer became the most expensive and luxurious VAM model when the 1976 Classic line was discontinued mid-year.
+The model's uniqueness, coupled with its luxury and high price point, made the Pacer the company's default flagship model.
 However, the 'luxury compact' was not a known segment to Mexican consumers.

 An unusual aspect of the 1976 VAM Pacer was its seat upholstery.
 VAM's design was based on AMC's Oleg Cassini interior for the 1974–1975 Matador coupe.
-This "haute couture" interior was featured in the Pacer as well as in all three VAM Classic models for the year.
+This "haute couture" interior was featured in the Pacer and in all three VAM Classic models for the year.
 The Pacer's seats incorporated a golden Cassini crest on the adjustable headrests and a pattern with copper buttons forming squares.
 Unlike the AMC Pacer, the VAM Pacer included many standard features and only a few factory options.
 These included a rear wiper and washer, rear defroster, reading dome light, trunk cover, remote-controlled driver's side mirror, luxury wheel covers, and heavy-duty cooling system (seven-bladed flexible fan and fan shroud).
 A universal air conditioning system was available only as a dealership option.